awsdocs/aws-net-developer-guide/doc_source/net-dg-config-netcore.md

 ```

 **Note**
-Background on dependency injection in \.NET Core is available on the \.NET Core[documentation site](https://docs.asp.net/en/latest/fundamentals/dependency-injection.html)\.
+Background on dependency injection in \.NET Core is available on the [\.NET Core documentation site](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/dependency-injection)\.

 The `AWSSDK.Extensions.NETCore.Setup` NuGet package adds new extension methods to `IServiceCollection` that you can use to add AWS services to the dependency injection\.
 The following code shows how to add the AWS options that are read from `IConfiguration` to add Amazon S3 and DynamoDB to our list of services\. \(Be sure to add the [AWSSDK\.S3](https://www.nuget.org/packages/AWSSDK.S3) and [AWSSDK\.DynamoDBv2](https://www.nuget.org/packages/AWSSDK.DynamoDBv2) NuGet packages to your project\.\)